qianhuiwei/Sweetaste/README.md

 # Sweetaste

-This is a web page that demonstrates a mockup resume.
+This is a web page that demonstrates an online sweet shop.

 <img src="https://github.com/qianhuiwei/Sweetaste/blob/main/pageDemo.png" width="500"/>